-The renovation of the pavilion at Columbus Park has been deemed essential to maintain the overall quality of the park:
+The renovation of the pavilion at Columbus Park was deemed essential to maintain the overall quality of the park:

-- Rehabilitation of the pavilion will open a structure that has been closed for five years, free up scarce outdoor space for other activities, and rehabilitate a community eyesore. - There is a need for public space in Lower Manhattan to replace public space lost in the destruction of the World Trade Center complex. - Community District 3, where the park is located, has a population of 164,407 as of the 2000 Census.
-This area has only .73 acres of parkland per 1,000 people compared with the average of 1.7 acres per 1,000 people for Manhattan overall and the minimum ratio of 1.5 acres per 1,000 people prescribed by the Environmental Quality Review. - The only other Major Parks (defined by City Planning to be parks of 9 acres or more) on the east side of Lower Manhattan are City Hall Park and the East River Park.
-City Hall Park does not have community recreation space.
-The East River Park is difficult to access for residents in the Chinatown area.
+- The rehabilitation of the pavilion opened a structure that has been closed for five years, free up scarce outdoor space for other activities, and to rehabilitate a community eyesore. - There was a need for public space in Lower Manhattan to replace public space lost in the destruction of the World Trade Center complex. - Community District 3, where the park is located, has a population of 164,407 as of the 2000 Census.
+This area had only .73 acres of parkland per 1,000 people compared with the average of 1.7 acres per 1,000 people for Manhattan overall and the minimum ratio of 1.5 acres per 1,000 people prescribed by the Environmental Quality Review. - The only other Major Parks (defined by City Planning to be parks of 9 acres or more) on the east side of Lower Manhattan were City Hall Park and the East River Park.
+City Hall Park did not have community recreation space.
+The East River Park was difficult to access for residents in the Chinatown area.